WebBluetoothCG/manual-tests/run_tests/README.md

 });
 ```

-This means puppeteer will open a visible chromium browser window to run the test.
+This means puppeteer will open a visible Chrome browser window to run the test.

 ### Opening the bluetooth device prompt